strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 :::caution
 Cockroach DB currently has the following limitation:
 - If you alter the column type, you must migrate manually.
+- Strapi uses the serial4 column type with Cockroach to mimic postgres which may cause performance issues

 ::::